replab/replab/docs/index.md

 **RepLAB** is a work-in-progress.
 In particular:

-- Representations over the complex field are not supported, nor are monomial groups with complex roots of unity.
 - RepLAB only works in double floating-point precision.
-- When decomposing representations over the reals, irreducible representations of quaternionic type are detected but not yet decomposed.
-- Representations are handled by decomposing preimages in words over generators, which limits the order of groups that can be handled.
+- Most representations are handled by decomposing preimages in words over generators, which limits the order of groups that can be handled.
 - While RepLAB has a basic implementation of the BSGS construction, it does not offer much to work with permutation groups.

 ## Why RepLAB?